 Jan Krause: It all started with a very personal problem: when I was sixteen, I wanted to buy some condoms, but I had no idea which ones to take.
 The shop-assistant wasn’t very helpful either, and so I started my own research.
-A few years later, as a trainee at Mapa, a manufacture of plastic and rubber products including condoms, in Zewen, Germany, I was able to take a closer look at the condom industry.
+A few years later, as a trainee at Mapa, a manufacturer of plastic and rubber products including condoms, in Zewen, Germany, I was able to take a closer look at the condom industry.
 It was then that I had the idea to develop an online-consultant.

-During my time at university, I had become increasingly aware that men would probably be more willing to wear condoms, if they found one that would fit properly.
-With this vision I entered the condom market and it has turned out to be important to this day.
+During my time at university, I had become increasingly aware that men would probably be more willing to wear condoms if they found one that would fit properly.
+With this vision, I entered the condom market and it has turned out to be important to this day.

 The spray-on condom: Idea

 Condomunity: How did you hit upon the idea to develop a spray-on condom?